ManHartz/ManHartz/README.md

 - 👋 Hi, I’m @ManHartz
 - 👀 I’m interested in Javascript and Python
-- 🌱 I’m currently learning Artificial Intelligent and Web Development
+- 🌱 I’m currently learning React, React Native, Nodejs, Google Cloud, Python and PHP.
-- 💞️ I’m looking to collaborate on many interesting AI or Web project.
+- 💞️ I’m looking to collaborate on any project related to service sector specifically in web/AI.
 - 📫 How to reach me : aiman4434@gmail.com

 <!---